 Save Money

 Virtual teams can utilize the lowest cost labor anywhere in the world.
 This provides additional income in developing countries while at the same time making the project more competitive (if it’s in a developed country).
 It’s a win-win.
-Of course, incomes in the developed country will rise over time and eliminate the advantage if the benefits of virtual teams are sufficiently realized.
+Of course, if virtual teams are used in their full capacity, incomes in the developed country will rise over time and eliminate the advantage.

 In addition, virtual teams save money on office expenses.
 Some examples are: